 About restricted data processing

 Restricted data processing operates differently across our products.
-Advertisers, publishers and partners should ensure that use of Google products and services, including restricted data processing, meets their CCPA compliance requirements.
+Advertisers, publishers and partners should ensure that use of Google products and services, including restricted data processing, meets their compliance requirements.
 For products where action is required to enable restricted data processing, partners must decide for themselves when and how to enable it.
 Some may decide to enable restricted data processing on a per-user basis (for example, following a user opt-out by clicking on a 'Do Not Sell My Personal Information' link).
-Alternatively, for products that support it, some partners may decide to enable restricted data processing for all users in California.
+Alternatively, for products that support it, some partners may decide to enable restricted data processing for all users in applicable US states.

-Restricted data processing does not extend to the sending or disclosure of data to third parties that you may have enabled in our products and services, and you should ensure that you’ve taken all measures with respect to such third parties as required to meet your CCPA compliance needs.
-If you have shared data from one Google product with another via product integrations or through other means, data will be subject to the terms of the recipient product once shared.
+Restricted data processing does not extend to the sending or disclosure of data to third parties that you may have enabled in our products and services, and you should ensure that you’ve taken all measures with respect to such third parties as required to meet your compliance needs.
+If you've shared data from one Google product with another via product integrations or through other means, data will be subject to the terms of the recipient product once shared.

 Products and features that already operate using restricted data processing